pandego/vLLM-deployment/README.md

 - GPU (Nvidia)

 # Environment
-If you are going to using Python to with vLLM, it's best practice to set a dedicated environment.
+If you are going to using Python with vLLM, it's best practice to set a dedicated environment.
 You can follow the following steps to set your Python environment.
 This was testing on **Ubuntu only**, but it should work well on **MacOS** and **Windows WSL**.
 - Clone this repo:
     ```bash
     git clone https://github.com/pandego/vLLM-deployment.git